-Some of the leaders in the organization think they have got it all figured out.
-They became successful, but now they’re comfortable and used to ways of the past.
+Some of the leaders in the organization might feel they have seen it all and have everything figured out.
+They became successful, and now they’re comfortable and used to ways of the past.

 These individuals may recognize that manual processes for client onboarding and back-office reporting are slow and error-prone, but it might not have occurred to them that automation technology exists or just how effective it really is.

-They aren’t fully aware of how the technology can perform said tasks faster and with greater accuracy, and that it ends up saving time and money for the organization in the long run.
+They might not be fully aware of how the technology can perform said tasks faster and with greater accuracy, and that it ends up saving time and money for the organization in the long run.

 What’s more, long gone are the days where clients had limited access to information and the advisors had a monopoly on knowing what’s going on.

 Now, in the age of the Internet, clients: